 MCU connection has only one upload stream and one download stream for each call participant.
 This is especially useful for legacy and resource-constrained devices.
 The server handles all the mixing and delivers the stream to users in their devices' format.

-A demo is available online at https://meet.liveswitch.io.
-Open up the demo in a few browser windows or ask some friends to help you out.
+A demo is available online on the LiveSwitch Video Chat demo page.
+You can open the demo in a few browser windows or ask some friends to help you out.

 Download the LiveSwitch Cloud SDK

-The LiveSwitch SDK is available for multiple platforms.
-These are packaged together in a single download available at your LiveSwitch Cloud Console's downloads page.
+LiveSwitch SDK is available for multiple platforms.
+Each SDK is packaged as a single download and is available on your LiveSwitch Cloud Console's Downloads page.